jsicot/BookReader/README.md

 labels as ["Cover", "Blank",,,,, "Page 1 (unnumbered)",,,, "Page 5 with tracing paper", "Back cover"] and files as [File 1, null, File 3, File 4..., File 10, File 11a, File 10, File 11b, File 12].
 Any other arrangements can be used.

+To avoid to calculate these data each time an item is displayed, it's recommanded to save them either in a xml file, or in the database.
+It's specially important for widths and heights data, as all of them should be got before first display.
+A batch can be launched in the admin/items/show page if needed.
+The function `saveData()` should be customized to your needs.
+Of course, other functions should check if these data are available and use them.
+This function can be used too the first time a viewer is displayed for an item.

 Using the BookReader Plugin